December 3, 2025 (3mo ago) — last updated January 31, 2026 (1mo ago)

 • How complex is your state?
 If components have rich, long-lived internal state, OOP’s encapsulation fits well.
 If your app is a pipeline of data transformations, FP will reduce bugs.

 • What is your team’s experience?
-Pick the approach your team can implement correctly and consistently.
+Choose the approach your team can implement consistently.

 • What are long-term goals?
 Consider maintainability, testability, and how the codebase will evolve.